cameroncuster/caffe_assessment/README.md

 strong community with supporting documentation and good software development standards, but realistically the software is not-well maintained, has no internal documentation, and is full of unreadable code.
-Using the software to integrate into a senior design project would be a poor design desicion and result in a lot of unecessary headache for the project as indicated by a few of the recent chats in the community channel.
+Using the software to integrate into a senior design project would be a poor design decision and result in a lot of unnecessary headache for the project as indicated by a few of the recent chats in the community channel.